jckhmr/simpletools/wonderfulwebshell/readme.md

 ```

 # Disclaimer
 Please do NOT attempt to use this tool to attack any computer unless you have been given expressed written permission from the system owner.
-In other words, be a white hat, be a force for good!
+In other words, be a white hat, be a force for good, stay out of jail!